Zhongli (Genshin Impact): Reception

-In Intercultural Communication Studies, Gan Lihua and colleagues analyzed how Zhongli's character has also resonated greatly with audiences outside of China.
+Since his release as a playable character, Zhongli has enjoyed critical acclaim and popularity from players and fans of Genshin Impact.
+A study in Intercultural Communication Studies analyzed how Zhongli's character has also resonated greatly with audiences outside of China.
 Overseas players have expressed deep appreciation for Zhongli's elegant demeanor and cultural design.
 His appearance and behavior combine the grace of traditional Chinese aesthetics with elements of Western style, creating a fusion that appeals to international audiences.
-Kotaku editor Sisi Jiang quoted player comments and believed that as a symbol of Chinese imagery in the game, some Chinese Americans have gained a sense of cultural belonging from Zhongli.
-Gan et al. also said that Zhongli's refined, scholarly persona contrasts sharply with the muscular male archetypes common in video games, sparking international interest.
+Zhongli's refined, scholarly persona contrasts sharply with the muscular male archetypes common in video games, sparking international interest in him.
 Beyond his outward appearance, Zhongli's intellectual temperament, devotion to contracts, and deep patriotism have also earned global admiration.
 His erudition, cultured manner of speech and subtle details of daily life have led overseas fans to regard him as the image of the "ideal Chinese gentleman."
 Players were particularly struck by his unwavering respect for contracts and promises, as well as his fatherly devotion and wisdom toward the people of Liyue — traits that shaped his image as both a doting father and wise leader.

 Jiang also criticized the English dubbing for Zhongli, arguing that Silverstein's portrayal of the character diverges sharply from the original Chinese.
-In the Chinese version, she writes that Zhongli sounds like a gentle and caring father figure, while in English he comes across as stern and gruff.
+She wrote that in the Chinese version, Zhongli sounds like a gentle and caring father figure, while in English he comes across as stern and gruff.
 Jiang suggested that this tonal difference contributed to controversy and that the attempt to emphasize "traditional masculinity" for Western audiences was outdated and unappealing.
+PCGamesN writer Dustin Bailey called Zhongli a "sexyboy husbando".

+One Esports has described his character trailer's popularity as being due to many players going back to watch Zhongli's demo whenever miHoYo releases a new character trailer.
+According to Sensor Tower, along with other characters released in tandem, Zhongli set a new record with US$15.5 million in revenue in a single day when he was first launched.
+His banner with Ganyu also became one of the highest-grossing banners in the game's history.
+(Note: In Genshin Impact and other gacha games, a banner is the game's limited-time gacha event where players spend in-game currency (and sometimes real-world money) for the chance to get certain exclusive characters and weapons.
+For most characters, it is impossible to get them outside of their banners.)

+Chinese swimmer Pan Zhanle, who won gold in the 100 metre freestyle at the 2024 Summer Olympics, derived his Weibo account description from one of Zhongli's quotes from his character demo.